-Sera samples were also obtained from healthy subjects (n=39) living in an endemic area of the disease (Belo Horizonte), who did presented no other preexisting comorbidities or a history of tuberculosis or leprosy in the family.
-In addition, sera samples from VL (n=20), TL (n=20), Chagas disease (CD, n=20), malaria (n=8), tuberculosis (n=8), histoplasmosis (n=8), and aspergillosis (n=8) patients were also used in the serological assays.
+Sera were also obtained from healthy subjects (n=39) living in an endemic area of the disease (Belo Horizonte), who did not present any other preexisting comorbidities or a history of tuberculosis or leprosy in the family.
+Sera from VL (n=20), TL (n=20), Chagas disease (CD, n=20), malaria (n=8), tuberculosis (n=8), histoplasmosis (n=8), and aspergillosis (n=8) patients were also used in the serological assays.

 2.7.
 SDS-12% PAGE and immunoblotting assay

-An SDS-12% PAGE gel was prepared and used to evaluate the purification of the M1 protein, and immunoblotting experiments were conducted to investigate the purity and quality of the chimeric protein.
-For this, the M1 protein (10 µg) was submitted to an SDS-12% PAGE gel and blotted onto a nitrocellulose membrane (0.2 m pore size, Sigma-Aldrich, USA).
-Membranes were blocked with PBS-T buffer plus 5% bovine serum albumin and incubated for 1 h at 37°C. They were then washed with PBS-T and sera pools comprised of MB (n=5) or PB (n=5) leprosy patients, from household contacts (n=5, each case) and healthy subjects (n=5) were prepared (1:200 diluted, each), and separately added to the membranes, when the reaction during 1 h at 37°C was processed.
-After, membranes were washed in PBS-T and an anti-human IgG horseradish-peroxidase conjugated antibody (1:20,000 diluted in PBS-T; Sigma-Aldrich, USA) was added, when a new incubation for 1 h at 37°C was also processed.
-Membranes were again washed with PBS-T and reactions were developed by adding 12.5 mg chloronaphtol, 25.0 mg diaminobenzidine, and 20 µL H2O2 30 vol., and stopped by adding distilled water (10 mL).
+A SDS-12% PAGE gel was prepared and used to evaluate the purification of the M1 protein, and immunoblotting experiments were done to investigate the purity and quality of the M1 chimeric protein.
+M1 protein (10 µg) was separated on a SDS-12% PAGE gel and blotted onto a nitrocellulose membrane (0.2 m pore size, Sigma-Aldrich, USA).
+Membranes were blocked with PBS-Tween 20 (0.05% v/v) (PBST) buffer plus 5% (w/v) bovine serum albumin and incubated for 1 h at 37°C. They were then washed with PBS-T and pools of MB (n=5) or PB (n=5) leprosy patient sera, household contact sera (n=5, each case) and healthy subject sera (n=5) were prepared (1/200 dilution of each), and separately added to the membranes, and reacted for 1 h at 37°C. Next, membranes were washed with PBS-T and an anti-human IgG horseradish-peroxidase conjugated antibody (Sigma-Aldrich, USA; 1/20,000 dilution in PBS-T) was added, and incubated for 1 h at 37°C. Membranes were again washed with PBS-T and reactions were developed by adding 12.5 mg chloronaphtol, 25.0 mg diaminobenzidine, and 20 µL H2O2 30 vol., and stopped by adding distilled water (10 mL).

 2.8.
 ELISA experiments